View Neville Crossley's Notice on blackpoolgazette.co.uk and share memories

 |

-A dearly loved husband of Molie, a very loving dad of the late Nicholas and proud dad of Mandy, adored grandad of Martine, Chloe and Domonic.
+A dearly loved husband of Mollie, a very loving dad of the late Nicholas and proud dad of Mandy, adored grandad of Martine, Chloe and Dominic.
 Much loved brother, uncle and father in law.

 All enquiries and donations please